After much testing, we deem these the 8 best hot brushes on the market for smooth at-home blow dries every time

 Reasons to avoid

 Arguably the most famous hair styler on the market, the Dyson Airwrap is a master of pretty much all trades.
-Though it's the most expensive option here by quite some way (which is why many seek cheaper Dyson Airwrap alternatives), this system leverages technology called the Coanda effect as well as a proprietary digital motor.
-Between the various attachments it works to curl, wave, smooth and dry strands without involving direct extreme heat.
-The one-click, agile attachments can be quickly adjusted and changed while styling, covering everything from a bouncy blow dry to loose waves and tighter curls.
-It takes a little getting used to, but our step-by-step guide to how to use the Dyson Airwrap is loaded with tips to help you.
+Though it's the most expensive option here by quite some way, this system leverages clever and unique technology called the Coanda effect as well as a proprietary digital motor.
+The various attachments can curl, wave, smooth and dry strands without the direct extreme heat of a traditional iron.
+These one-click, agile attachments can be quickly adjusted or changed while styling, enabling us to create everything from a bouncy blow dry to loose waves or tighter curls.
+The technique takes a little getting used to, particularly in the case of the barrels, but our step-by-step guide to how to use the Dyson Airwrap is loaded with tips to help you.

-Without getting overly technical, the aforementioned Coanda effect is a physical phenomenon that "attracts" hair and curls it around the barrel of the brush to be gently heated and styled with air.
-In other words, you don't have to manually wrap each section of your hair around the barrel – the Airwrap system automatically does this tedious task for you.
-Yes, it's a costly piece of kit, but we'd argue that if you have the funds and want a versatile tool that won't damage your hair, the investment is worth every penny.
-It's one of the best hot brushes we've tried for a professional-looking blow dry without having to spend hours labouring over the task and is particularly useful for those with long hairstyles.
+Without getting too technical, said Coanda effect is a physical phenomenon that "attracts" hair and curls it around the barrel of the brush to gently heat and style it with air.
+In other words, you don't have to wrap each section of hair around the barrel yourself – the Airwrap does this slightly tedious task for you.
+Yes, it's a costly gadget, but we'd argue that if you have the funds and want a versatile tool that won't damage your hair, the investment is worth every penny.
+It's one of the best hot brushes we've tried for creating a professional-looking DIY blow dry that doesn't take hours to create, and it's particularly useful for those with long hairstyles.

-Check out our full Dyson Airwrap review to read more about this pricey tool
+Check out our full Dyson Airwrap review to read more about this advanced tool

 3. DryBar The Double Shot Blow-Dryer Brush